Anne Beauchamp, 16th Countess of Warwick: Children's marriages

+The Earl and Countess of Warwick had two daughters together, Isabel and Anne Neville, born in 1451 and 1456 respectively.
+Warwick was a close ally of his uncle, Richard of York, 3rd Duke of York, and assisted in his efforts in claiming the crown for the House of York during the early phases of the Wars of the Roses.
+After the Duke was killed in battle in 1460, Warwick was instrumental in placing York's son, Edward IV, on the throne in 1461, deposing the Lancastrian Henry VI, causing him to be known by the epithet of "Kingmaker".
+However, Warwick began to grow disillusioned with Edward IV's reign and defected to Lancaster, allying with Henry VI's wife Margaret of Anjou against Edward.
+Warwick briefly deposed Edward in 1470, but died on 14 April 1471 at the Battle of Barnet.
+The widowed Anne sought sanctuary in Beaulieu Abbey and wrote to the King to assure him that she was 'the kinge's true liege woman' and to negotiate her own safety.
+She also sent appeals to powerful women of the royal family, including Jacquetta of Luxembourg, Duchess of Bedford, Elizabeth Woodville and Elizabeth of York.
+She remained in sanctuary until 1473.

-Her elder daughter, Lady Isabel, married George, Duke of Clarence, the younger brother of King Edward IV of England.
-Her younger daughter, Lady Anne Neville, was married to Edward of Westminster, the only son of Lancastrian King Henry VI.
-When Edward of Westminster was killed in the Battle of Tewkesbury on 4 May 1471, Anne Neville was married to Richard, Duke of Gloucester, the brother of Yorkist King Edward IV of England who later became King Richard III of England.
+Her elder daughter, Isabel, had married Edward's brother George, Duke of Clarence, in 1469 as part of a deal between Warwick and Clarence against the King.
+Her younger daughter, Anne Neville, was married to Edward of Westminster, the only son of King Henry VI.
+When Edward of Westminster was killed in the Battle of Tewkesbury in 1471, Anne was remarried to Richard, Duke of Gloucester, the brother of Edward IV and George, Duke of Clarence, who later became King Richard III of England.
 They married after a dispensation to marry was issued from Rome on 22 April 1472.
 Anne joined her daughter Anne's household in 1473 after Richard obtained the king's permission to release his mother-in-law from her sanctuary.
-Anne is known to have passed an illustrated Book of Hours to her daughter, which had been commissioned by Richard Beauchamp, 13th Earl of Warwick.
+Anne is known to have passed an illustrated Book of Hours to her daughter, which had been commissioned by her father, the 13th Earl of Warwick.